Stockholm is known to be an expensive city to visit.

 11) Browse through 410.000 different books at the curved bookcases in the library Stadsbiblioteket.
 100% FREE!

-12) Take a buss who takes you straight from the central station to Ikea.
+12) Take a bus which takes you straight from the central station to Ikea.
 The buses leave hourly every weekday from 10am-7pm.
 100% FREE (unless you plan to buy something at the massive furniture store, of course)

 View from Monteliusvägen